krtierney/krtierney.github.io/_posts/2017-05-27-barcelona.markdown

 My little sister turned 30 years old earlier this month.
-To celebrate her birthday, she and her husband came to visit me in London, and then we all went on for a long weekend in Barcelona.
-This was my second visit there, and I never wanted to leave and can't wait to go back.
+To celebrate her birthday, she and her husband came to visit me in London, and then we all went for a long weekend in Barcelona.
+I never wanted to leave and can't wait to go back.
 The weather, the mountains, the seaside, the great food and gin, the architecture...it reminds me of my hometown, only better.
-If you're planning to visit Barcelona any time soon, here are my recommendations.

 * **Barcelona Street Art Tour**: We did the bike tour, and it was fantastic.
   It's hard to miss the marks made by the city's most prolific artists, but many